Monthly Tech-Tip | No tracking! No ads! |

 Toxicity is a concern for glazes containing metal oxide colorants: Specifically leaching and the hazard of metal fumes during firing.
 Obviously, the higher the percentage of metal in a glaze or body the greater the potential for fumes.
 And common sense is a guide for leaching.
 If a glaze contains 4% manganese, that is one thing, but if it contains 30% that is quite another!
 Use the GLLE test as a simple way to check.
 Always be cautious about fired ware having very bright colors, that generally takes a high percentage of metal oxide.
 Glaze durability against acids and bases degrades as metal oxides saturate the glass.
 When metal percentages get high enough they can actually precipitate out of the melt during cooling in the kiln, creating crystals.
 They might look great, but they are very often soluble.

 Closeup of a crystalline glaze.
 Crystals of this type can grow very large (centimeters) in size.
 These grow because the chemistry of the glaze and the firing have been tuned to encourage them.
 This involves melts that are highly fluid (lots of fluxes) with added metal oxides and a catalyst.
-The fluxes are dominated by K2O and Na2O (from frits) and the catalyst is zinc oxide (enough to contribute a lot of ZnO).
-Because Al2O3 stiffens glaze melts, preventing crystal growth, it can be almost zero in these glazes (clays and feldspars supply Al2O3, so these glazes have almost none).
+Typically, the fluxes are dominated by K2O and Na2O (from frits) and the catalyst is zinc oxide (enough to contribute a lot of ZnO).
+Because Al2O3 stiffens glaze melts, preventing crystal growth, it can be almost zero in these glazes (clays and feldspars supply Al2O3, so these glazes have almost none or either of them).
 The firing cycles involve rapid descents, holds and slow cools (sometimes with rises between them).
 Each discontinuity in the cooling curve creates specific effects in the crystal growth.
-These kinds of glazes are within the reach of almost anyone today since electronic controller-equipped kilns are now commodity items and anyone can fiddle with the chemistry and manage the testing of glazes in their insight-live.com account.
+These kinds of glazes are within the reach of almost anyone today since electronic controller-equipped kilns are now commodity items - one can fiddle with the chemistry and manage the testing of glazes in their insight-live.com account.
+But be ready for work, others on this path have done hundreds of firings to perfect a recipe and scedule.

 You found some recipes.
 Their photos looked great, you bought $500 of materials to try them, but none worked!
 Why?
 Consider these recipes.
 Many have 50+% feldspar/Cornwall/nepheline (with little dolomite or talc to counteract their high thermal expansion, they will craze).
 Many are high in Gerstley Borate (it will turn the slurry into a bucket of jelly, cause crawling).
 Others waste high percentages of expensive tin, lithium and cobalt in crappy base recipes.
 Metal carbonates in some encourage blistering.
 Some melt too much and run onto the kiln shelf.
 Some contain almost no clay (they will settle like a rock in the bucket).
 A better way?
 Find, or develop, fritted, stable base transparent glossy and matte base recipes that fit your body, have good slurry properties, resist leaching and cutlery marking.
 Identify the mechanisms (colorants, opacifiers and variegators) in a recipe you want to try and transplant these into your own base (or mix of bases).
 And use stains for color (instead of metal oxides).